ArielHorwitz/positron/positron/HELP.md

 ## Configuration and settings

-The Positron configuration folder (shortened to `#/` by default) contains all of your personal configuration files for Positron: settings, cached session data, logs, etc.
+The Positron configuration folder (shortened to `#/` by default) contains all of your personal configuration files for Positron: settings, cached session data, logs, etc. You can browse this folder using the command line argument (see `positron --help`), or via hotkey (see above).

 Browsing the default settings file (`#/settings/__defaults__.toml`) will give you some idea of what can be done with positron.
 Settings are loaded from custom files first (as provided from command line), then from `__global__` and then from the builtin defaults.
-This allows you to modify settings globally, but also override them by combining custom settings (see `run-positron.sh --help` in command line).
+This allows you to modify settings globally, but also override them by combining custom settings (see `positron --help`).

 ## Troubleshooting